17-naliklyn/Flash-Md/README.md

 ### DISCLAIMER 🛡
-- Copying or modying this script is not allowed!
+- Copying or modifying this script is not allowed!
 For we shall not offer any help if any error occur!

 ***
 ### HELP :